-The most famous section of primary roadway in Iceland is Highway One or the Icelandic Ring Road.
-This is the road that most road trippers will spend the majority of their time on.
+The most famous section of primary roadway in Iceland is Highway One, or the Icelandic Ring Road.
+This main road circles the whole island, and it will take up most of the time you spend driving around Iceland.
 There is also a primary ring road route around the Westfjords in North Iceland.
 This road system recently opened in 2021 and has since improved accessibility greatly.

 Primary roads are well-maintained tarmacked roads that are open throughout the year.
 The tempestuous Iceland weather can make it unsafe to drive on occasion, but these primary roads will almost always stay open for travel.
 Any vehicle can drive safely on these roads, so whether you’re renting a car or a motorhome you’ll have no problem cruising the Ring Road with ease.